justinhchae/pd-helper/README.md

  Save 50-75% on DataFrame memory usage by running the optimizer.

- Auto configure dtypes for appropriate data types in each column with helper.
+ Autoconfigure dtypes for appropriate data types in each column with **helper**.

- Generate a random DataFrame of controled random variables for testing with maker.
+ Generate a random DataFrame of controlled random variables for testing with **maker**.

 ## Install
  ```bash